GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about nunuStudio Games and Experiences Examples

-- The [nunuStudio](https://github.com/tentone/nunuStudio) repository has not been updated in a while and appears to have some unresolved issues
-- This page is just an interface to nunuStudio games and experiences examples available in that repository
+- This page is just showcasing the [nunuStudio](https://github.com/tentone/nunuStudio) games and experiences examples
 - These examples are interesting and could keep you busy and entertained for a little while
-- The code of my page shows how to import and use the latest available version from CDN
+- The code of my page shows how to import and use the latest available nunuStudio version from CDN
+- The nunuStudio repository has not been updated in a while and appears to have some unresolved issues

 # Notes about three.js based 3D Model Viewers